[ aws ]

 Agent-based discovery collects a richer set of data than agentless discovery by using the Amazon Web Services Application Discovery Agent, which you install on one or more hosts in your data center.

 The agent captures infrastructure and application information, including an inventory of running processes, system performance information, resource utilization, and network dependencies.

 The information collected by agents is secured at rest and in transit to the Application Discovery Service database in the cloud.

-Third-party application discovery tools can query AWS Application Discovery Service, and they can write to the Application Discovery Service database using the public API.
+Third-party application discovery tools can query Amazon Web Services Application Discovery Service, and they can write to the Application Discovery Service database using the public API.

 In this way, you can import data into Migration Hub and view it, so that you can associate applications with servers and track migrations.

 We recommend that you use agent-based discovery for non-VMware environments, and whenever you want to collect information about network dependencies.
 You can run agent-based and agentless discovery simultaneously.
 Use agentless discovery to complete the initial infrastructure assessment quickly, and then install agents on select hosts to collect additional information.